Sports = Football

 Students can purchase season tickets on a first come first serve basis.
 2015 was the first year in many years that sales did not rely on a lottery system but with the Gators having a successful season, they may go back to that system depending upon the demand.

 Non-students may not use student tickets as entry does require showing your student ID.
-They are pretty strict about entrance with a valid student ID.
-Alumni have the opportunity to purchase season and single day tickets.
+They are pretty strict about the entrance with a valid student ID.
+Alumni have the opportunity to purchase season and single-day tickets.
 If you are coming in to visit your student and are not an alumnus, there are several options.
-You can purchase tickets on the official website providing it is not a sold out game.
+You can purchase tickets on the official website providing it is not a sold-out game.
 You can purchase through a reputable third-party ticket broker or you can purchase a student ticket and upgrade it at the box office.
 The charge to do that varies depending on the game but can be upwards of $50.00 so you need to be careful how much you are paying in total.

-I ended up going online to buy new tickets through a third party site for about $40 more than what I paid.
+I ended up going online to buy new tickets through a third-party site for about $40 more than what I paid.
 These seats were on the 50-yard line, 20 rows up; something I should have done from the get-go if I was willing to spend that much money.

 The Swamp is a tobacco-free stadium.
-For the first time, beer and wine sales has been added to the premium seating lounge areas and sales will end at the start of the third quarter in football, and at the start of the second half in men’s basketball.
+For the first time, beer and wine sales have been added to the premium seating lounge areas and sales will end at the start of the third quarter in football, and at the start of the second half in men’s basketball.
 Fans purchasing alcohol in the premium areas must consume their drinks in the lounge and cannot take any alcohol to the general-seating area.
 They do have concessions that sell water, soda and ice tea and lemonade for all other seating.
 On extremely hot days, they will sometimes allow the fans to bring in one empty water bottle and use the bottle refill fountains throughout the stadium.
 They will also utilize water-misting areas all to keep fans safe and cool.